geomesa/geomesa.github.io/_posts/2014-05-16-geomesa-osm-analysis.md

 tar -xvf geomesa-dist/target/geomesa-dist-1.0.0-SNAPSHOT-distribution.tar.gz
 {% endhighlight %}

-Deploy the lib/*.jar files to Geoserver.
+Deploy the lib/*.jar files to Geoserver: slf4j-api, accumulo-core, guava, hadoop-client

 Do not move the geomesa-distributed-runtime or geomesa-utils jars to Geoserver - they go to the tablet servers.
 Be sure to move the GeoMesa Geoserver plugin (geomesa-plugin-1.0.0-SNAPSHOT-geoserver-plugin.jar)